press accolades & interviews

 Delicious Article - Viand dishes up flavourful Thai Fare

-to dine at this colourful hideaway is to journey across the Thai taste spectrum.
+To dine at this colourful hideaway is to journey across the Thai taste spectrum.

 Australian Financial Review